unboxed/unboxed.co/source/blog/2021-01-28-new-year’s-resolutions.html.markdown

 The ‘fresh start’ effect is very powerful and starting a new period with a sense of optimism is an opportunity for change.
 For one Unboxeder, simply making a change to the home desk environment for the new year has had a positive effect:

-_“It’s not a goal or resolution really, but something I wanted to do for my home working set up at the start of this year was to change my view.
+*“It’s not a goal or resolution really, but something I wanted to do for my home working set up at the start of this year was to change my view.
 I’ve rotated my desk by 90 degrees, and sometimes I have meetings from my kitchen now.
-It helps with the ‘I’ve been in the same room all day’ feeling which I was having before_
+It helps with the ‘I’ve been in the same room all day’ feeling which I was having before"*

 Most commonly,  New Year's resolutions focus on physical health; dry January, Veganuary, losing weight or stopping smoking (all very good things to do no doubt) but [Laurie Santos](https://www.theguardian.com/lifeandstyle/2021/jan/08/i-teach-a-course-on-happiness-at-yale-this-is-how-to-make-the-most-of-your-resolutions?CMP=Share_iOSApp_Other) of Yale University suggests that we might be focusing our resolution energies on the wrong areas.
 Great news, I can stop dry January now!
 Research shows that most of the popular January goals don’t improve our happiness as much as we assume.
 They can often involve being harsh on ourselves, with plenty of negative self talk.
 As we’ve noted already, our mind gives us the wrong intuitions about what makes us happy and what improves our mood.